 Photos of real people are not permitted on our ProBoards site, but you can post them in our #headcanons channel on our Discord server.
 For our ProBoards site you can stil commission an artist to illustrate something based off of someone, if you want, though.

-You'll notice some people have a new avatar every time you refresh the webpage.
+Some people have a new avatar every time you refresh the webpage.
 That's called a rotating avatar, and you can make one using various free services online.
 We often use Universal Sig Rotator, as it works for signatures too.
-If you use this feature, when you go to upload your avatar you'll see there's an option to insert a link instead—that's where you can input the link that the Universal Sig Rotator provides you with.
-Don't worry about avatar dimensions, as our forum automatically chooses and resizes for the best fit to our mini-profiles.

 After some consideration into the complexities of game mechanics, it's been decided that our game be relaunched with a purely narrative focus.
 Here's why: